sperrys/Chateau/README.md

 **Register Client:**

-type: 1
+"type": "RegisterRequest"

 Arguments
 	- `"username"`

 Response:
-	- If successful, `"status": 200`
+	- If successful, `"type": "RegisterResponse", "status": 200`
-	- if generic failure, `"status": 400`
+	- if generic failure, `"type": "ErrorResponse", status": 400`
-	- if no socket (this shouldn't happen), `"status": 300`
+	- if no socket (this shouldn't happen), `"type": "ErrorResponse", status": 300`
-	- if user is already registered, `"status": 302`
+	- if user is already registered, `"type": "ErrorResponse", status": 302`

-**Message Client:**

-type: 3
+**Start a New Group Message**

+"type": "GroupMessageInitRequest"

 Arguments:
-	- `"clients"` usernames for who the message is going to
+	- `"recipients" username of those to be in the chat
 	- `"content"`  content of the actual message body
+	- `"chatname"` unique chatname

 Response:
-	- If successful, `"status": 200`
+	- If successful, `"type": "GroupMessageInitResponse", "status": 200`
-	- if failure, `"status": 400`
+	- if failure, `"type": "ErrorResponse", status": 400`
+	- If the chat exists, send the message to the respective clients in the chat as a "GroupMessageRecv" type

+**Send a Message to a pre-existing Chat**

+"type": "GroupMessageRequest"

+Arguments:
+	- "chatname"
+	- "content"

+Response:
+	- If sucessful, "type": "GroupMessageResponse" and "status":200
+	- If sucessful, all clients in chat will get a GroupMessageRecv
+	- If failure, "type": "ErrorResponse", "status": 400

+**Message From Other Person in Group Chat**

+"type" : "GroupMessageRecv"

+arguments:
+	"status": 201 (if chat was newly created), 200 if afterthat "sender": username of the person who sent the message "content": the actual content of the new message in the chat

 **Clients List:**

-type: 4
+"type": "ClientListRequest"

 Arguments
 	- None
 Response:
-	- If successful, `"status": 200` and an array of `"clients"` usernames.
+	- If successful, `"type": "ClientListResponse", "status": 200` and an array of `"clients"` usernames who are online.
-	- if failure, `"status": 400`
+	- if failure, `"type": "ErrorResponse", "status": 400`

 **Random Message:**

-type: 5
+"type" : "RandomMessageRequest"

 Arguments
 	- `"content"`
 Response:
-	- If successful, `"status": 200` and a random `"clients"` username.
+	- If successful, `"type": "RandomMessageResponse", "status": 200` and a random `"clients"` username.
-	- if failure, `"status": 400`
+	- if failure, `"type": "ErrorResponse", "status": 400`

 **Initiate Single Conversation**

-type: 6
+"type": "SingleMessageRequest"

 Arguments
 	- `"recipient"`
 	- `"content"`

 Response:
-	- If successful, `"status": 200`
+	- If successful, `"type": "SingleMessageResponse", "status": 200`
+	- If failure, `"type": ErrorResponse, "status": 200`